Bendrox/Open-Source-models---HuggingFace-Transformer-lib/README.md

 ## Introduction :

 This notebook presents a series of examples using Hugging Face  models to accomplish various tasks in the fields of NLP, computer vision, and audio.
-The goal is to demonstrate the versatile capabilities of pretrained models and show how they can be applied.
+The goal is to demonstrate the  capabilities of pretrained models and show how they can be applied.

 ## Objectives of the Notebook: